canonical/mysql-operator/docs/tutorial.md

 - Set up your environment using LXD and Juju.
 - Deploy MySQL using a single command.
 - Access the admin database directly.
-- Add high availability with MySQL InnoDB Cluster, Group replication.
+- Add high availability with MySQL InnoDB Cluster, Group Replication.
 - Request and change the admin password.
 - Automatically create MySQL users via Juju relations.
 - Reconfigure TLS certificate in one command.